You are here: Start » Getting Started » Main Window Overview

 This mode suits well both simple and complex applications alike.

 Unlike in the Compact mode, here all the inputs and outputs of the given filter are always visible.
 Most importantly, this mode provides a handy preview of the filter's properties directly in the Program Editor – whenever possible they are displayed on the right margin of the editor.
 This, however, comes at the cost of higher verbosity which may impact readability.

 The Basic Workflow

-Creating vision algorithms in Adaptive Vision Studio comes down to three intuitive steps:
+Creating vision algorithms in Aurora Vision Studio comes down to three intuitive steps: